matttm/imposter-db/README.md

 Then run:
 ```
-go mod tidy  # to install all dependencies
+go mod download  # to install all dependencies

 go build  # creates binary
 ```